 Simply put: we want to explore what makes our favourite athletes tick, either side of the white line.

 We’re committed to telling athletes’ stories in a unique way, in a Q&A format where the athlete can speak openly, honestly and without worry of having their words misconstrued – a common criticism of mainstream media today.

-We’re not interested in chasing headlines – the only aim of our experienced, enthusiastic, sports-mad team is to bring you a completely different insight into your favourite SA personalities, both past and present, to help you get to know them just that little bit more.
+The number one aim of our experienced, enthusiastic, sports-mad team is to bring you a completely different insight into your favourite SA personalities, both past and present, to help you get to know them just that little bit more.

 If you have a SA sportsperson you want us to go One on One with, get in touch – we’d love to hear from you.

 Grady grew up in Bordertown in the state’s South East, around 10 minutes from the Victorian border, and is a Geelong Cats tragic and a lover of sports.
 Grady has worked in the journalism field for more than six years at a number of regional newspapers.
 He plays cricket for Trinity Old Scholars, and doesn’t mind teeing it up at some of the fantastic golf courses scattered across Adelaide and its surrounding regions.